tomo-yoshi/cloud-run-nodejs-demo/README.md

-# Cloud Run Node.js Demo
+# Cloud Run Node.js Template

 This repository demonstrates a complete CI/CD setup for deploying a Node.js server to Google Cloud Run with preview, staging, and production environments.